-Intra-oral dentists, commonly refered to as 'dental assistants,' help dentists with patients and peform administrative office duties.
+Intra-oral dentists, commonly referred to as 'dental assistants,' help dentists with patients and perform administrative office duties.
 Education and licensure requirements vary by state, but usually these careers require a high school diploma or equivalent, or completion of a state approved program.
 As a dental assistant you can expect to make just over $35,000 a year.

 Intra-oral dental assistant is a career title used in Canada, but the position is the equivalent of an American dental assistant.
 They have essentially the same job duties and functions, including performing clinical, laboratory and administrative duties as they relate to dental health care.
 While there are no formal education standards for this career, many prospective dental assistants may seek a certificate or associate's degree.
 Dental assistants may also obtain optional certification and may be required to adhere to state licensure requirements.

 |Required Education||Requirements vary by state, ranging from a high school diploma to state-approved training program|

 |Average Annual Salary (May 2018)*||$39,770 (for all dental assistants)|

 |Projected Job Growth (2018-2028)*||11% (for all dental assistants)|

 Dental assistants earned an average annual salary of $39,770 in May, 2018 according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 The top-paid 10% of dental assistants earned $54,800 a year or more, while the lowest-paid 10% earned $26,940 or less.